rjadie/epicore-softdev-application/README.md

 ### Project Structure

-The API can be found in a zipped folder within the api-project folder.
-The project is a Visual Studio 2019 solution file with 3 projects: a .NET Framework Web API project called WebAPI, a class library containing data objects used throughout the project called WebAPI.Model, and a class library containing data access-related objects called WebAPI.DataAccess.
+The API application can be found in the api-project folder.
+It contains a Visual Studio 2019 solution file with 3 embedded projects: a .NET Framework Web API project called WebAPI, a class library containing data objects used throughout the project called WebAPI.Model, and a class library containing data access-related objects called WebAPI.DataAccess.

 Firstly, the WebAPI project contains the controller classes that set the API URL parameters and enforce business logic.
 Secondly, the WebAPI.Model project contains an APIResponse object that is used to return custom API response parameters with each API call, a Models folder with all database model classes (derived from the database using Entity Framework), and a ViewModels folder with all custom data objects (including POCOs and DTOs) used within the API calls themselves.
-Finally, the WebAPI.DataAccess project contains the DAL (Data Access Layer) folder with the context class (necessary to make calls to the database), the Handlers folder (with classes to further enforce business logic), and the DBTasks class, which is responsible for interacting with the database directly through LINQ queries.
+Finally, the WebAPI.DataAccess project contains the DAL (Data Access Layer) folder with a context class (necessary to make calls to the database), the Handlers folder with a class to act as an intermediary between the controller and database operations, and the DBTasks class, which is responsible for interacting with the database directly through LINQ queries.

 The project structure can be summarized as follows:
 - Controller classes make calls to handler methods;
-- Handler methods make calls to DBTasks; and
+- Handler methods make calls to DBTasks methods; and
-- DBTasks interact with the database.
+- DBTasks methods interact with the database.

-Following will show some excerpts of the code used to interact with the database, with an emphasis on Create and Read (i.e., Post and Get) methods.
+The following will show some excerpts of the code used to interact with the database, with an emphasis on Create and Read (i.e., Post and Get) methods to allow for brevity.

 ### Project Excerpt: Create (Post)